Philip II of Spain: King of England and Ireland

-Acts making it high treason to deny Philip's royal authority were passed in Ireland and England.
+Acts making it high treason to deny Philip's royal authority were passed by the Parliament of Ireland and England.
 Philip and Mary appeared on coins together, with a single crown suspended between them as a symbol of joint reign.
 The Great Seal shows Philip and Mary seated on thrones, holding the crown together.
 The coat of arms of England was impaled with Philip's to denote their joint reign.
 During their joint reign, they waged war against France, which resulted in the loss of Calais, England's last remaining possession in France.

-Philip's wife had succeeded to the Kingdom of Ireland, but the title of King of Ireland had been created in 1542 by Henry VIII after he was excommunicated, and so it was not recognised by Catholic monarchs.
+Philip's wife had succeeded to the Kingdom of Ireland, but the title of King of Ireland had been created in 1542 by Mary's father, Henry VIII, after he was excommunicated, and so it was not recognised by Catholic monarchs.
 In 1555, Pope Paul IV rectified this by issuing a papal bull recognising Philip and Mary as rightful King and Queen of Ireland.
 King's County and Philipstown in Ireland were named after Philip as King of Ireland in 1556.
 The couple's joint royal style after Philip ascended the Spanish throne in 1556 was: Philip and Mary, by the Grace of God, King and Queen of England, Spain, France, Jerusalem, both the Sicilies and Ireland, Defenders of the Faith, Archdukes of Austria, Dukes of Burgundy, Milan and Brabant, Counts of Habsburg, Flanders and Tirol.

 However, the couple had no children.
 Mary died in 1558 before the union could revitalise the Roman Catholic Church in England.
-With her death, Philip lost his rights to the English throne (including the ancient English claims to the French throne) and ceased to be King of England, Ireland and (as claimed by them) France.
+With her death, Philip lost his rights to the English throne (including the ancient English claims to the French throne) and ceased to be king of England, Ireland and (as claimed by them) France.